Reconstruction era: Johnson administration

 It is likely that had he lived, Lincoln would have followed a policy similar to Johnson's, that he would have clashed with congressional Radicals, that he would have produced a better result for the freedmen than occurred, and that his political skills would have helped him avoid Johnson's mistakes.

-Historians generally agree that President Johnson was an inept politician who lost all his advantages by unskilled maneuvering.
+Historians generally agree that Johnson was an inept politician who lost all his advantages by unskilled maneuvering.
 He broke with Congress in early 1866 and then became defiant and tried to block enforcement of Reconstruction laws passed by the U.S. Congress.
 He was in constant conflict constitutionally with the Radicals in Congress over the status of freedmen and whites in the defeated South.
 Although resigned to the abolition of slavery, many former Confederates were unwilling to accept both social changes and political domination by former slaves.
-In the words of Benjamin Franklin Perry, President Johnson's choice as the provisional governor of South Carolina: "First, the Negro is to be invested with all political power, and then the antagonism of interest between capital and labor is to work out the result."
+In the words of Benjamin Franklin Perry, Johnson's choice as the provisional governor of South Carolina: "First, the Negro is to be invested with all political power, and then the antagonism of interest between capital and labor is to work out the result."

-However, the fears of the planter elite and other leading white citizens were partly assuaged by the actions of President Johnson, who ensured that a wholesale land redistribution from the planters to the freedmen did not occur.
-President Johnson ordered that confiscated or abandoned lands administered by the Freedmen's Bureau would not be redistributed to the freedmen but would be returned to pardoned owners.
+However, the fears of the planter elite and other leading white citizens were partly assuaged by the actions of Johnson, who ensured that a wholesale land redistribution from the planters to the freedmen did not occur.
+Johnson ordered that confiscated or abandoned lands administered by the Freedmen's Bureau would not be redistributed to the freedmen but would be returned to pardoned owners.
 Land was returned that would have been forfeited under the Confiscation Acts passed by Congress in 1861 and 1862.
 Johnson repudiated Sherman's Special Field Order Number 15, the source of the "40 acres and a mule" promise of reparations for former slaves.